hinesboy/mavonEditor/README-EN.md

     // import with ES6
     import Vue from 'vue'
     import mavonEditor from 'mavon-editor'
-	// the Object of markdown-it : md.s_markdownIt, md => The instance of mavonEditor
+	// The Object of markdown-it : md.s_markdownIt, md => The instance of mavonEditor
+    //                              or
+    //                             mavonEditor.markdownIt
     import 'mavon-editor/dist/css/index.css'

     // use